-Support Automation: Let customers update their profile, billing details, email, password, cancel subscriptions, and more.
+- Support Automation: Let customers update their profile, billing details, email, and password, cancel subscriptions, and more.

 WP-Members is probably the first WordPress membership site plugin that comes to mind.
 This isn’t strange because it’s a very popular plugin – it has 60,000+ active installs.

 The list of its features is rather impressive.
 In a nutshell, it has all the features you will need to manage your members and the content they can access.
 Some of the features you won’t find in all other plugins are inline login/registration (i.e. from the page itself, not from the WP login page), custom registration and profile fields, automatic creation of post excerpts, and so on.

 Memberium is a risk-free, fully automated membership plugin that is strongly integrated with Keap/Infusionsoft.
 It doesn’t require any custom coding or costly developers, and it’s backed up by an award-winning team for constant support.

 LMS plugins are pre-installed in Memberium, allowing you to develop online courses to teach people about your areas of expertise without the integration requirement of LearnDash, LifterLMS, Sensei, WP Courseware, and LearnPress.

 Whether you’re an author, a course creator, provide internal training, or run a service business, the plugin allows you to grant access to restricted information to an unlimited number of students, members, or others, create and sell as many courses as you want, and create an unlimited number of membership levels.

 Memberium can be used to onboard new clients, collect data that is sent directly to Keap, set up a billing site, and allow clients to upload files that are stored in Keap.
 Memberium can also be used to train your team or employees on an internal basis, as well as distribute your publications and prevent anyone from sharing download links.